radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 populations ('North', 'South')
 percent missing data per population [0.55714286 0.52402548]
 ```
+> **NB:** By specifying `n_blocks=None` here we are telling momi to use the
+locus information included in the vcf file for partitioning the data for
+for bootstrap resampling.

 ## Inference procedure
 In the previous examples where we constructed and plotted DemographicModels,